aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

     * Strong's number searches and Strong's definition hover dialogs (on Strong's enabled Bibles)
     * Increase or decrease text size
     * Changable text style
-    * Copy text with easy copy mode
+    * Ability to copy, print and share Bible text
     * Switch between verse mode and paragraph mode
     * Advanced search
     * Bible help and getting started dialogs
     * Bible downloads dialog and shortcode
-1. Selectable skins (interfaces) allow the Bible search to appear as simple or as complex as desizred
+    * Selectable skins (interfaces) allow the Bible search to appear as simple or as complex as desizred
 1. Widget providing a small Bible search form.
 1. Bible downloads  - ability to download public domain or non-commercial use only Bibles in several formats

 This plugin communicates with the Bible SuperSearch API to retrieve data it needs to function.